nbdd0121/r2vm/README.md

-# riscv-dbt
+# rvm

+RVM is the **R**ust **VM** for **R**ISC-**V** **M**achines.

-This is a dynamic binary translator for running unmodified RISC-V binaries on AMD64 Linux machine.
-It is written as the University of Cambridge Part II project, and leads to [my dissertation](https://garyguo.net/uploads/riscv-dbt.pdf).
+RVM uses dynamic binary translation to run RISC-V supervisor and userspace software on AMD64 Linux machines.
+It is initially based on the my similar C++ project `riscv-dbt`, which written as the University of Cambridge Part II project and leads to [my dissertation](https://garyguo.net/uploads/riscv-dbt.pdf).

-This project has RV64GC interpretation support and can translate instructions in RV64IMC to native AMD64 code for fast execution.
-It performs the translation by utilising an graph intermediate representation.
-Theoretically the architecture of this project means this project can be easily extended to support emulation for multiple ISAs on multiple platforms.
-You can check my dissertation for more technical details.
+RVM aims to use the strength of Rust to build a fast and maintainable simulator and emulator for RISC-V machines.